ryansunmoon/study-notes/README.md

 I did submit my solution before the competition deadline but it was far from a top solution.
 I later learned from the competition winner a top notch solution would involve two stage of modeling: stage 1: segmenting the area of the image and identify the object area and 2) feed the results into a CNN/RNN network for final prediction.

-**04_XGB_Regression_Housing_Prediction**
+**04_XGB_Regression_Housing_Prediction(Housing Price Prediction)**

 The project goal is to predict housing price based on Tabular data.
-The project description is [here](https://www.kaggle.com/competitions/housing-price-prediction-isq/data)
+The project description is [here](https://www.kaggle.com/competitions/housing-price-prediction-isq)

 My work in this project primarily involves classic ML techinques:
 - Data exploration